wikitopian/euler/README.md

 prohibitively slow.
 I figured out how to use node's native performance profiling tools to identify the bottlenecks and refactored the code so that it runs much faster while remaining concise and readable.

+5.

+I work my way down from the worst case scenario, doing my best to separate concerns with performance in mind.